huibvanstraten/OrderWithDecorator/README.md

 •	Up to 4 additional toppings (e.g. lettuce, tomato, carrot, etc) that the customer can select to be added to the burger

 •	Each one of these items gets charged an additional price.

 •	So you need some way to track how many items got added.
 The burger has a base price and the additions are all separately priced (up to 4 additions).

 •	And calculate the final price (base burger with all the additions).

 •	Create a Hamburger class to deal with all the above.

 The healthy burger should have the following:

 •	It can have 6 additions (toppings) in total.

-•	Hint: You probably want to process the two additional items in this new class (subclass of burger),
+•	Hint: You probably want to process the two additional items in this new class (subclass of burger)

-•	The deluxe burger should have the following:
+The deluxe burger should have the following:

 •	Comes with chips and drinks as additions

 •	No extra additions are allowed.

 •	Prevent other additions being made.